arc53/DocsGPT/docs/pages/Developing/API-docs.md

 ```

 ### /api/docs_check
+**Description:**
-It will make sure documentation is loaded on a server (just run it every time user is switching between libraries (documentations)).
+This endpoint will make sure documentation is loaded on the server (just run it every time user is switching between libraries (documentations)).

-It's a POST request that sends a JSON in a body with 1 value.
-Here is a JavaScript fetch example:
+**Request:**
+Headers: Content-Type should be set to "application/json; charset=utf-8"
+Request Body: JSON object with the field:
+* **docs:** The location of the documentation
 ```js
 // answer (POST http://127.0.0.1:5000/api/docs_check)
 fetch("http://127.0.0.1:5000/api/docs_check", {